retro16/MidiBox/README.md

    (SYX files)
  * Per-route MIDI clock divider
    (reduces the tempo for that particular output or bus)
+ * Paraphonic mapper: dispatch simultaneous notes coming from a single channel on multiple synths (multiple channels) in real time.
+Allows combining multiple similar synths together to increase their polyphony.
  * SD and LCD are optional.
 By default, all traffic is routed to a single output so it acts as a MIDI merge box with no interface.